fatemasdv/CybersecurityAndDataPrivacyAutumn2025/The Booking system project , Phase  2/Test Report.md

 ---

+## 3. Tools and Environment

-## Tools Used
+### Tools Used

-**psql (PostgreSQL command-line client)
+#### psql (PostgreSQL command-line client)

-*Used from PowerShell to connect to the PostgreSQL instance and extract user data.
+- Used from PowerShell to connect to the PostgreSQL instance and extract user data.

-**John the Ripper
+#### John the Ripper

-*Primary password cracking tool for initial dictionary-based tests.
+- Primary password cracking tool for initial dictionary-based tests.

-**rockyou.txt wordlist
+#### rockyou.txt wordlist

-*Public, widely used password dictionary.
+- Public, widely used password dictionary.

-**Hashcat v7.1.2 (follow-up analysis in a Kali Linux test environment)
+#### Hashcat v7.1.2 (follow-up analysis in a Kali Linux test environment)
+- Used for more advanced rules-based attacks (`rockyou-30000.rule`) to further evaluate crackability of MD5 hashes.

 Used for more advanced rules-based attacks (rockyou-30000.rule) to further evaluate crackability of MD5 hashes.
 ---